KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/rspec.md

   </table>
 </div>

-On your [Knapsack Pro dashboard](/overview/#dashboard), you can see one is highlighted in yellow because it's a bottleneck.
+On your [Knapsack Pro dashboard](/overview/#dashboard), you can see the yellow highlights because of the bottleneck.

 By enabling `KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES`, the bottleneck disappears because Knapsack Pro can distribute tests so that each CI node is balanced (e.g., 4.5 minutes + 4.5 minutes):